renkarsu/renkarsu/README.md

 The newer repositories are worth reading.
 But of course, this is often not the case.
 This is because 90% of repositories are not put there for an unspecified number of people to see.

-NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github,
+NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github.

 <!--
 **renkarsu/renkarsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.